 Eighteenth-century British and French art, landscape design, and dress as racialized spaces

-Anglo-American visual and material culture, dress, and identity in global contexts and ecologies
+Early Anglo-American visual and material culture, dress, and identity in global contexts and ecologies #vastEarlyAmerica

-U.S. women's hereditary societies and their collecting and interpretive strategies as it relates to the promotion of nationalism and the creation of mythologies surrounding "true" Americanism
+Nineteenth-century U.S. women's hereditary societies and their collecting and interpretive strategies as it relates to the promotion of nationalism, and the construction of memory and "true" Americanism